xtzchads/eye.xtzchad.xyz/README.md

 There are two sliders - transaction depth slider and a dust filter slider (for the case when there are too many inputs or outputs)

 To explore the connection, click anywhere on a green or red node.
 It will trigger a new search with new address in connection (it also copied into clipboard).
 Tool can remember searches and move back and forward between them.

-# TODO
- - Sharing searches
+Searches can be shared via url.